SettleMint

 Use the asset lifecycle, identity, and policy pages first for token creation, investor onboarding, claim topics, trusted issuers, or transfer restrictions.

-Use a capability page when the token or workflow subject already exists and the question is about the extra operation DALP runs around it.
+Use a capability page when the token or workflow subject already exists and the task concerns the extra operation the platform runs around it.

 Next pages by review question

-Security and compliance reviews should pair the relevant capability page with SMART Protocol integration (ERC-3643) and the infrastructure layer.
-Those pages explain the transfer checks and execution services around each addon.
+Security and compliance reviews should pair the relevant capability page with SMART Protocol integration (ERC-3643) and the infrastructure reference.
+Those pages cover the transfer checks and services each addon relies on.

 On this page